...And Out Come the Wolves: Release, reception and legacy

 On May 21, 2021, it was announced that Lavasock Records is releasing a tribute album titled ...And Out Come the Lawsuits featuring Link 80, Sarchasm, Omnigone, Flying Raccoon Suit, Little Debbie & The Crusaders and Stay Wild.

 Professional wrestler Dori Prange came up with her in-ring name, Ruby Riott, from the song "Ruby Soho".
 Prange lost the rights to the name after her release from the WWE in June 2021 however thanks to Lars Frederiksen, who hosts a wrestling podcast, she now wrestles under the name of Ruby Soho.

 Artwork

 The cover art is a tribute to Minor Threat, a landmark hardcore punk band, that originally used the image of Alec MacKaye (brother of the band's lead singer Ian MacKaye) with his head on his knees on steps of the Wilson Center steps on their eponymous debut EP.

 Track listing

 Personnel

+Personnel taken from ...And Out Come the Wolves liner notes.